yellowstonegames/SquidLib/readme.txt

 SquidLib is a Java library that provides a full featured toolbox for working with turn based games in Swing and libGDX.

-SquidLib is used for Wyrm, Attack The Geth, and Epigon.
+SquidLib is used for Wyrm and Epigon.

 Current Features:
 *Ease Of Use